Yorkshire Chess History

-Thomas Semple died in November 1892, presumably in or near his place of burial, Portage la Prairie City, Manitoba, Canada (about 60 miles east of Winnipeg).
+Thomas Semple died in November 1892 in the Turtle Mountain area of Manitoba, Canada, presumably near his place of burial, Portage la Prairie City, Manitoba, Canada (about 60 miles east of Winnipeg).
 He was buried in Hillside Memorial Cemetery, Portage la Prairie City, Manitoba, Canada.

 His gravestone reads:

-A photograph of the grave is to be found at:
+A photograph of the grave can be seen at: